Pulse based Variational Quantum Optimal Control for hybrid quantum computing: Results

-As a first illustration of VQOC the ground state of a LiH 4 qubit Hamiltonian is calculated for varying interatomic distances, with as initial state the vacuum state ($|\psi_0\rangle=|00...0\rangle$).
-VQOC is run for 50 iterations with rotational control $H_c^{\text{coup}}$ ($L=m, K=2$), Rydberg interactions as in Eq.~\eqref{eq:rydbergvdwinteraction} with $C_6/R^6=0.1$ kHz, $T=100$ ms and $N=100$ \footnote{In this work all VQOC simulations have been performed using Python Library QuTiP \cite{qutip} while the VQE calculations have been performed using MATLAB R2019b \cite{matlab}.}.
-The results in Fig.~\ref{fig:LIHsimulationsQOC} show that VQOC is able to get below the Hartree-Fock state energy and reach chemical accuracy \cite{chemicalaccuracy} after as few as 50 iterations in many occasions.
-Figure~\ref{fig:LIHsimulationsQOC2} shows final pulses and density matrix evolution for simulations with rotational and entanglement control as in Eq.~\eqref{eq:entanglementham} ($L=m+1, K=2$), Rydberg interactions with $C_6/R^6=0.1$ kHz, $T=100$ ms and $N=100$.
+As a first qualitative illustration of VQOC, the ground states of 2-qubit H$_2$ Hamiltonians (4-qubit LiH Hamiltonians) are calculated for varying interatomic distances, with the vacuum state ($|\psi_0\rangle=|00...0\rangle$) as the initial state.
+VQOC is run for 100 iterations with rotational control $H_c^{\text{coup}}$, $L=m$, $K=2$, Rydberg interactions as in Eq.~\eqref{eq:rydbergvdwinteraction} with $C_6/R^6=0.1$ kHz, $T=100$ ms and $N=100$ \footnote{In this work all VQOC simulations have been performed using Python Library QuTiP \cite{qutip} while the VQE calculations have been performed using MATLAB R2019b \cite{matlab}.}.
+The results in Fig.~\ref{fig:H2simulationsQOC} for H$_2$ show that VQOC is able to find energies below the Hartree-Fock energy and reach chemical accuracy \cite{chemicalaccuracy} after as few as 30 iterations.
+The errors reached are comparable to other (pulse-based) VQAs \cite{qocvqe1,h2results1,h2results2} and well below chemical accuracy.
+For LiH, all possible basis states ($|00...00\rangle, |00...01\rangle, ... |11...11\rangle$) are taken as initial states, after which the mean and best case energy results are reported, as similarly done in Ref.~\cite{rabitzbestaverage} by Rabitz et al. Fig.~\ref{fig:LIHsimulationsQOC} shows that VQOC is able to get below the Hartree-Fock state energy and reach chemical accuracy \cite{chemicalaccuracy} for LiH after 50 iterations in many occasions.

+As another qualitative analysis, Fig.~\ref{fig:LIHsimulationsQOC2} shows final pulses and density matrix evolution for simulations with rotational and entanglement control as in Eq.~\eqref{eq:entanglementham} ($L=m+1, K=2$), Rydberg interactions with $V=0.1$ kHz, $T=100$ ms and $N=100$.
 It is shown that the density matrices are closely approximated, and the achieved energy errors, which are around $10^{-5}$ Hartree, are well below chemical accuracy.
+Moreover, the fidelities $F$ of the prepared state with respect to the ground state are close to 1, as desired.

 \begin{widetext2}